FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/urlrules.md

 ![Scenario Overview](../../../assets/images/orbital-ui/scenariooverview.png)

-#### Adding a url match rule
+#### Adding a URL match rule

 ![URL Request Match - Request](../../../assets/images/request-match-rules/addingurlmatchrule.png)

 We have added the value of `/pets` and the rule of `Equals`.
-This rule will check the request url endpoint path to ensure they have the same value.
+This rule will check the request URL endpoint path to ensure they have the same value.

-Once a value and rule for the url match rule has been added, you will need to add a response.
+Once a value and rule for the URL match rule has been added, you will need to add a response.
 The response includes the status code, an optional header and the body of the response.

 #### Response being populated